jamesgraves/licheerv-debian-linux/README.md

 Disclaimer
 ==========

-The `burn.sh` script will write data to the specified storage device.
+The `write_sd_card.sh` script will write data to the specified storage device.
 Make sure the device specified is the micro-SD card you intend to erase and write the operating system image on.
+Run the `dmesg` command after inserting the micro-SD card to see what the storage device name is.

 Instructions
 ============